-Understanding the difference between a subsidized loan and unsubsidized loans is essential because it can change how your student loan interest works, the amount you pay, and how you decide to tackle student loan repayment.
+Understanding the difference between subsidized loans and unsubsidized loans is essential because it can change how your student loan interest works, the amount you pay, and how you decide to tackle student loan repayment.

 Subsidized vs. unsubsidized student loans: Understanding the difference